dzimine/collectd3/README.md

 ## Install dependencies:

-Get dependencies:

-		$cd node, npm install

-Install [rrdtool](http://oss.oetiker.ch/rrdtool).
+1. Install [rrdtool](http://oss.oetiker.ch/rrdtool).
 On Mac, [homebrew](http://mxcl.github.io/homebrew/) works.
 On Linux, use apt-get rrdtool.
-On Windows, figure this out yourself.
+On Windows, figure this out yourself (and add instructions here).
 Make sure rrdtool is on the path (try $which rrdtool, $rrdtool).

+1. Get dependencies:

+		$cd node, npm install

-If rrdtool is not installed, the "mock" data will still work.
+If rrdtool is not installed, the node_rrd will fail to build.
+The "mock" data should still work.

 ## Unit tests
 Node unit tests - see node/README.md.